Ever since The Bed She Made was released for publication, I’ve gotten a LOT of questions. The most prominent question has been, “Is this about you?”

 The biggest similarity is the relationship between Journey and her parents.
 Like Journey’s parents, my mom and dad are ‘staunch Republicans, successful small business owners, and devout Southern Baptists’.
 We had a very strained relationship when I was younger.
 Thankfully, our relationship has been restored and my parents are now my closest allies.

 The story found in Chapter 7 “Daddy Issues” is very much a true story.
 I had been in trouble with the police and I was forced to return home with my parents.
 My dad “made my bed” that night.
-If you want to read more on the true story, check out my other blog, The Beer Drinking Angel.

 The Bed She Made is close enough to my real life that it was very painful but therapeutic to write.
 Most of it, however, is straight-up fiction and the majority of the characters were birthed out my crazy imagination.